chenxuguo/Python/README.md

 ```

 # Part6
+CBVs are great to extend and reuse code.

  the handling of HTTP methods are done in separate methods, rather than using condi
  tional branching, and there are also the Generic Class-Based Views (GCBV).

+Just like we did with the form.html partial template, we can also create something
+similar for the pagination HTML snippet.

+Maybe you have already noticed, but there’s a small issue when someone replies to a
+post.
+It’s not updating the last_update field, so the ordering of the topics is broken right now.